-Building Poverty Mapping Machine Learning (ML) Models with Geowrangler
+Explore Poverty Mapping Machine Learning Models

-The aim of this notebook is to demonstrate how GeoWrangler can be used to make the process of generating ML-ready or analytics-ready datasets from raw geospatial data easier.
+The aim of this notebook is to demonstrate how Geowrangler can be used to make the process of generating ML-ready or analytics-ready datasets from raw geospatial data easier.

 Concretely, this shows a sample workflow for a wealth estimation model trained on a dataset constructed using: